nasa-gibs/worldview/config/default/common/config/metadata/stories/tc_idai_march_2019/step003.md

-<p>Rain rate of storm – Animation of IMERG rain rate over false color VIIRS</p>
+<p>Rain Rate of Tropical Cyclone Idai – This animation shows the movement and rain rain rate from the storm./p>